breycarr/thermostat/README.md

 ```
 As a User
 So that I can turn down the temperature when I'm hot
-I was to be able to decrease the temperature
+I want to be able to decrease the temperature
 ```

 Object | Message